How to Maintain a Terrarium or Ecosystem – The Complete Guide to Carefree Greenery in Glass

 Why an open terrarium?

 Are you looking for the versatility of an open terrarium?
-You can enjoy your open terrarium for a long time.
-With a little care, you can enjoy its beautiful design in a functional way.
-Whether you choose an orchid—which will finish blooming, but then you can enjoy the green plants around it—or a cactus, which will stop growing if it can't grow any further.
-This way, you can get sexual pleasure from your open terrarium.
+You can enjoy yours for a long time.
+With a little care, you can enjoy a beautiful design in a functional way.
+Whether you choose an orchid (which will bloom, but then you can enjoy the surrounding greenery), or a cactus terrarium (which requires little care), you can enjoy beautiful design in glass.

 What is a semi-terrarium?